 “That corner of the home is always a vulnerable area, because of the way the winds react around that corner in a storm, it intensifies around the corner,” Granata said.

-For anyone concerned that their home might not be up to par, Granata’s team is still doing inspections in a socially distanced way, but residents need to act fast to make those improvements because some manufactures have weeks-long waiting lists for windows and other necessary items.
+For anyone concerned that their home might not be up to par, Granata’s team is doing inspections in a socially distanced way.

 He cautioned, too, that even newer homes can be at risk.

 “Unfortunately, that’s the case too often, a lot of folks in Florida, you know, they believe because the home was built, you know, in a certain type or a relatively newer home, that it does have some sort of hurricane protection and unfortunately, we’re seeing time and time again that they don’t.
 So we really, again, want you to recognize what you have, what you don’t have,” he said.